camunda-community-hub/zeebe-cherry-runtime/doc/EmbedExistingConnector/EmbedExistingConnector.md

     SendBpmnMessageOutputFacade.class,
     Arrays.asList(
         BpmnError.getInstance(SendBPMNMessageFunction.BPMNERROR_TOO_MANY_CORRELATION_VARIABLE_ERROR,
             "Correlation error.
-The Correlation expect one and only one variable."), BpmnError.getInstance(SendBPMNMessageFunction.BPMNERROR_INCORRECT_VARIABLE,
+The Correlation expects one and only one variable."), BpmnError.getInstance(SendBPMNMessageFunction.BPMNERROR_INCORRECT_VARIABLE,
             "A variable must <name>=<value>")));
 ````

-The list of parameters is moved in the Input class
+The list of parameters is moved to the Input class.

 **Input class facade**
-The Input declare all members, and still need to return the declaration for each Input, in the method getInputParametersInfo() :
+The Input declares all members and still need to return the declaration for each Input in the method getInputParametersInfo() :

 ````
 public class SendBpmnMessageInputFacade extends AbstractConnectorInput {